 Survey after survey indicate B2B marketers have this issue top of mind.
-Creating demand and filling up a pipeline is loaded with pressure packed environments.
+Creating demand and filling up a pipeline is loaded with pressure-packed environments.
 In my qualitative buyer research work, I see shifts in behavior on the part of buyers.
 There are unique sets of goals and behaviors emerging in the area of nurturing.
 Calling into question how leads should be defined and segmented.
 Lead research and unique lead persona development will emerge to help B2B marketers address this most important question.

 How do we use marketing automation effectively?

-Marketing automation has crawled out of infancy stage and is being more widely adopted.
+Marketing automation has crawled out of the infancy stage and is being more widely adopted.
 Many organizations have been in the “let’s just get started” phase.
 Experiencing the pain of implementation.
 The next level question is how to make marketing automation more effective to get better results.

 How do we operationalize content marketing?

 Content marketing has certainly arisen as one of the core capabilities B2B marketing must possess.
 It is causing radical shifts in thinking about the role of marketing and how to build internally.
-To operationalize content marketing begs further questions related to structure, roles, and skills.
+To operationalize content marketing begs further questions related to organization structure, roles, and skills.
 Presenting CMO’s with the daunting task of figuring out how to build internal strength in content marketing.